-- Meet with academic adviser - Meet with student adviser - Select courses for the first semester (Deadline: first week of semester, see academic calender).
+- Meet with academic advisor - Meet with student advisor - Select courses for the first semester (Deadline: first week of semester, see academic calendar).
 Course selection is done via Campusnet.
 Typical course plan: - MoLife Research Seminar I (Course 530451) - MoLife Presentation Course I (Course 530431) - one ore two MoLife lectures (if two: one from the first Specialization Area, one from the second) - one ore two Fundamental lectures (if two: one from the first Specialization Area, one from the second) - First Lab Rotation (530401) - Select a lab (from your first Specialization Area) for the first lab rotation.
-Selection is done on a special form (website) and submitted to Sabine Meier, Team Assistant Res.
+Selection is done on a special form (available for the MoLife website) and submitted to Sabine Meier, Team Assistant Res.
 II (Deadline: Sept.
 15th).